-The topography in the southern portion and extreme north-central portion of the watershed of Blue Mountain Lake includes steep inclines typical of the Ouachita Mountains with the remainder of the watershed characterized as typically low-lying, gently tilted sedimentary rocks of the Arkansas River Valley Region.
+The topography in the southern portion and extreme north-central portion of the Petit Jean watershed includes steep inclines typical of the Ouachita Mountains (Figure 3-4) with the remainder of the watershed characterized as typically low-lying, gently tilted sedimentary rocks of the Arkansas River Valley Region.
 The southern portion has a rugged topography, with average relief of several hundred feet and some areas that exceed 2,000 feet in elevation.
-This area also forms the topographic boundary between the Petit Jean River watershed and the watershed to the south (Dutch Creek) and contains the Petit Jean Mountains.
-The greatest elevation within the State of Arkansas is Mount Magazine and is located in the extreme north-central portion of the watershed.
+This area also forms the topographic boundary between the Petit Jean River watershed and the Dutch Creek watershed to the south and contains the Petit Jean Mountains.
+The greatest elevation within the State of Arkansas is Mount Magazine and is located in the extreme north-central portion of the watershed (Figure 3-4).